The Parisi formula for mixed $p$-spin models: Proof

-where $\e_x$ is the expectation with respect to $(x_p)_{p\geq 1}$. \end{proposition} The proof of this result is well known and we refer to Chapter 12 in \cite{SG2} for details.
-We will not be using these identities directly for measure $G_N$ but for other Gibbs measures with a slightly modified Hamiltonian $H_{N}(\vsi)$ since it is well known that the proof of the identities is robust to such modifications and depends mostly on the form of the perturbation Hamiltonian (\ref{Hpert}).
-It is interesting to note that once we finish the proof of Theorem \ref{Th1}, the argument in \cite{PGGmixed} will immediately imply that (\ref{GGxlim}) holds in a strong sense without the perturbation Hamiltonian for all $p\geq 1$ such that $\beta_p\not =0$ in (\ref{HN}).
+The proof of this result is well known and we refer to Chapter 12 in \cite{SG2} for details.
+We will not be using these identities directly for the measure $G_N$, but for other Gibbs measures with a slightly modified Hamiltonian $H_{N}(\vsi)$, since it is well known that the proof of the identities is robust to such modifications and depends mostly on the form of the perturbation Hamiltonian (\ref{Hpert}).
+It is interesting to note that once we finish the proof of Theorem \ref{Th1}, the argument in \cite{PGGmixed} will immediately imply that (\ref {GGxlim}) holds in a strong sense without the perturbation Hamiltonian for all $p\geq1$ such that $\beta_p\not=0$ in (\ref{HN}).

-\textbf{Guerra's replica symmetry breaking bound.} In the case when $p$-spin interactions for odd $p\geq 3$ are not present in (\ref{HN}), the inequality $\leq$ in (\ref{Parisi}) was proved by F. Guerra in \cite{Guerra} by inventing the replica symmetry breaking interpolation scheme.
-The fact that this inequality holds even in the presence of odd $p$-spin interactions was observed by M. Talagrand in \cite{TG} and we will only briefly remind the main idea, which is to write down Guerra's interpolation scheme in terms of the Ruelle probability cascades \cite{Ruelle} (Poisson-Dirichlet cascades in the terminology of \cite{SG2}) and force the overlap to be positive along the interpolation by adding the perturbation term (\ref{Hpert}).
-Given $k\geq 1$, the Ruelle probability cascades are defined as (i) a random probability measure $(w_\alpha)_{\alpha\in \Natural^k}$ on $\Natural^k$ via some explicit construction involving Poisson-Dirichlet point processes $PD(\zeta)$ with intensity measures $x^{-1-\zeta}dx$ for $\zeta\in (0,1)$ and (ii) a Gaussian process $(z_\alpha)_{\alpha\in \Natural^k}$ with covariance $\e z_{\alpha^1} z_{\alpha^2} = \xi'(q_{\alpha^1\wedge \alpha^2})$ where
+\textit{Guerra's replica symmetry breaking bound}.
+In the case when $p$-spin interactions for odd $p\geq3$ are not present in (\ref{HN}), the inequality $\leq$ in (\ref{Parisi}) was proved by F. Guerra in \cite{Guerra} by inventing the replica symmetry breaking interpolation scheme.
+The fact that this inequality holds even in the presence of odd $p$-spin interactions was observed by M. Talagrand in \cite{TG} and we will only briefly recall the main idea, which is to write down Guerra's interpolation scheme in terms of the Ruelle probability cascades \cite{Ruelle} (Poisson--Dirichlet cascades in the terminology of \cite{SG2}) and force the overlap to be positive along the interpolation by adding the perturbation term (\ref{Hpert}).
+Given $k\geq1$, the Ruelle probability cascades are defined as (i) a random probability measure $(w_\alpha)_{\alpha\in\Natural^k}$ on $\Natural^k$ via some explicit construction involving Poisson processes on $(0,\infty)$ with the mean measures $\zeta x^{-1-\zeta}\,dx$ for $\zeta \in(0,1)$ and (ii) a Gaussian process $(z_\alpha)_{\alpha\in \Natural ^k}$ with the covariance $\e z_{\alpha^1} z_{\alpha^2} = \xi'(q_{\alpha ^1\wedge\alpha^2})$ where

 (see Chapter 14 in \cite{SG2} for details).
-For $0\leq t\leq 1$ we define an interpolating Hamiltonian
+For $0\leq t\leq1$ we define an interpolating Hamiltonian

-where $(z_{\alpha,i})_{\alpha\in \Natural^k}$ are independent copies of $(z_\alpha)_{\alpha\in \Natural^k}$ for $i\geq 1$ and let
+where $(z_{\alpha,i})_{\alpha\in\Natural^k}$ are independent copies of $(z_\alpha)_{\alpha\in\Natural^k}$ for $i\geq1$, and let

-If we define the Gibbs measure $\Gamma_t$ on $\Sigma_N\times \mathbb{N}^{k}$ by
+If we define the Gibbs measure $\Gamma_t$ on $\Sigma_N\times\mathbb {N}^{k}$ by

 then a straightforward calculation using Gaussian integration by parts gives